StephaneDucasse/StephaneDucasse.github.io/site/aboutPharo.md

 - Channels and others: Can we improve the concurrent model (without falling into the actor model :))
 - Parallelism (the story behind the global interpreter loop): How can we take advantage of multiple CPUs?
 - Microkernels (see the PhD of Guillermo Polito): How can we build different specific language kernels?
-- Multiple language kernels running side by side: Could we have a runtime supporting the execution of program written in different versions of the language.
+- Multiple language kernels running side by side: Could we have a runtime supporting the execution of programs written in different versions of the language?
-- Pharoish like language for IoT: What are the abstractions and runtime to run Pharo and one of its flavors into small IOT oriented devices.
+- Pharoish-like language for IoT: What are the abstractions and runtime to run Pharo and one of its flavors into small IoT-oriented devices.
 - Dynamic inliner for our lovely VM: Can we produce a VM that goes 2 times faster?
 - Better integration with OS
 - Pharo-based shell: I would love to have a Pharo shell that we can easily script and debug.

 ## Some tool challenges

-- We are strong believers of tests.
+- We are strong believers in tests.
 Now how can we get more out of them?
 - How can we "optimize" tests: reduce duplication, help developers navigate them?
-See my paper (Test Qualit yAssessment -- PDF)[https://rmod-files.lille.inria.fr/Team/Texts/Papers/Reic07aTestQualityAssessment.pdf]
+See my paper [Test Quality Assessment -- PDF](https://rmod-files.lille.inria.fr/Team/Texts/Papers/Reic07aTestQualityAssessment.pdf)
 - How can we better/faster debug programs? (check the work of Steven Costiou).
 How can we go further?